Scooch: Promotion campaign

 On 19 March 2007, Scooch appeared on Richard & Judy on Channel 4, revealing that their dance routine for "Flying the Flag (For You)" in the Eurovision Song Contest 2007 in Helsinki will be "camper than ever before" and "may involve strings".
-On 22 March, they appeared on This Morning on ITV and in the evening on The Graham Norton Show on BBC One, performing cut-down versions of the song.
+On 22 March, they appeared on This Morning on ITV and in the evening on The Graham Norton Show on BBC One, performing shortened versions of the song.

 On 17 April, Scooch shot the music video for their Eurovision entry "Flying the Flag (For You)" in London.
 The video was released on 23 April 2007 and could be 'exclusively' seen on the BBC Eurovision 2007 website from 24 April 2007.
 On 18 April, it was announced that Scooch had been signed to the Warner Bros. record label.
 As part of the contract, Scooch recorded several different language versions of "Flying the Flag (For You)", in which the phrases in the song are spoken in French, German, Spanish, Bulgarian and Danish.

 Throughout early May 2007, the group appeared on several British television programmes and radio programmes and took part in numerous media interviews to promote the song and themselves further.
 A "child-friendly" version of the song was performed on CBBC's Blue Peter with several spoken lines changed to reflect the target audience.
 Changes included "Would you like a snack sir?" instead of "Some salted nuts Sir?" and "Would you like some sweets Sir?" instead of "Would you like something to suck on for landing sir?".
 The quartet also performed on the National Lottery Draw on BBC One and on the ITV show Loose Women.

 Scooch rehearsed in Helsinki for the Eurovision Song Contest Final from 6 to 11 May and altered several parts of their performance numerous times in the process.

 Performance in the ESC Final

-On the final night, Scooch finished joint 22nd out of 24 entries with 19 points; 7 points from Ireland and the maximum 12 points from Malta.
-This was the first time since 2002 that a UK Eurovision entrant had received the maximum 12 points in the competition; Malta later stated that the 12 points was a protest at how many countries in Eurovision voted for their neighbours.
+On the final night, Scooch finished joint 22nd out of 24 entries with 19 points; seven points from Ireland and the maximum twelve points from Malta.
+This was the first time since 2002 that a UK Eurovision entrant had received the maximum twelve points in the competition; Malta later stated that the twelve points was a protest at how many countries in Eurovision voted for their neighbours.

-Although "Flying the Flag (for You)" didn't attract major European attention, the song reached number 5 in the UK Singles Chart on 13 May 2007, making it the highest charting UK Eurovision entrant since Katrina and the Waves in 1997 and equalling the group's highest charting song, "More Than I Needed to Know".
+Although "Flying the Flag (for You)" did not attract major European attention, the song reached number 5 in the UK Singles Chart on 13 May 2007, making it the highest charting UK Eurovision entrant since Katrina and the Waves in 1997 and equalling the group's highest-charting song, "More Than I Needed to Know".